dmstfctn/2020/content/related matters/1.2019/1.ECHO FX/info.md

 <span class="dc-hide-on-large dc-hide-on-small-portrait">

-ECHO FX replays the night of the 2016 UK EU membership referendum through the echoes of disinformation spread on social media.
+ECHO FX replays the night of the 2016 UK EU membership referendum through the echoes of disinformation spread on social media by Nigel Farage, in an apparent effort to short the £.

 </span>
 <span class="dc-hide-on-small-landscape">